 Why Your Outdoor Lighting Needs Summer Protection?

 Your outdoor lighting creates the first impression before guests even reach your front door.
-But flickering bulbs and corroded fixtures scream neglect louder than a broken screen door.
+But flickering bulbs and corroded fixtures signal neglect and in Michigan’s summers, the problem runs deeper than aesthetics.

-According to the National Fire Protection Association (NFPA), there are an average of 33,470 electrical fires each year.
-This concerning statistic raises important questions about our outdoor lighting systems:
+According to the National Fire Protection Association (NFPA), residential electrical fires account for an average of 33,470 incidents each year.
+Proper outdoor lighting maintenance significantly reduces your home’s contribution to that number.

 Why Maintenance Matters?